 6.3.1 When audio and/or video recordings are made of educational activities for a programme component which the lecturer uses for direct broadcasting, video-conferencing, placement on learning platforms and/or evaluation and feedback, students cannot contest this.
 However, each student has the right to request to remain off screen.
+Students receive prior notification of the recording through the planning.
+The recording of a lesson is not accepted as proof in an appeals procedure against an exam result.

-6.3.2 It is not permitted to make audio and/or video recordings of educational and exam activities unless there is explicit permission of the titular of the programme component.
-Even when permission is given recorded material may only be used for didactic purposes for the student him/herself.
-Distribution of recorded material in any form is only possible with explicit permission from the titular and/or the author.
+6.3.2 It is not permitted to make audio and/or video recordings of educational and exam activities unless there is explicit permission of the course titular(s) of the programme component.
+Even when permission is given recorded material may only be used for didactic purposes for the student.
+Distribution of recorded material in any form is only possible with explicit permission from the course titular(s) and/or the author.
 Commercial use of recorded material is always prohibited.

-6.3.3 It is not permitted to digitally or otherwise multiply (parts of) study materials (e.g. course texts, slides, exercises, sample exam questions) that someone has obtained in the framework of his/her training programme free or at a cost and to make it available to others free or at a cost, unless there is explicit permission from the author; students making commercial use of study materials is always prohibited.
+6.3.3 It is not permitted to digitally or otherwise multiply (parts of) study materials (e.g. course texts, slides, exercises, sample exam questions) that someone has obtained in the framework of a training programme free or at a cost and to make it available to others free or at a cost, unless there is explicit permission from the author; students making commercial use of study materials is always prohibited.

-6.3.4 A student who does not adhere to the rules as stated in 6.3.2 and 6.3.3 exposes him/herself to a disciplinary procedure based on article 33 and 34 of the Statute of the UA-student
+6.3.4 A student who does not adhere to the rules as stated in 6.3.2 and 6.3.3 exposes themselves to a disciplinary procedure based on article 33, 34 and 36 of the Statute of the Student - UAntwerpen.